NCATSTranslator/ReasonerAPI/ImplementationGuidance/MigrationGuides/MigrationAndImplementationGuide2-0.md

 ## Other Changes

 1. `null` is no longer a valid value in queries and responses.
 To convey "no data", omit the field or use an empty array/object if the schema allows (doesn't set `minProperties`/`minItems`).
-However, unless the field's description explicitly states that the empty array/object should be used, we strongly encourage omitting fields instead to reduce needless bloat.
+However, unless the field's description explicitly states that the empty array/object MUST be used, we strongly encourage omitting fields instead to reduce needless bloat.
 Examples:
-   * `Message.knowledge_graph` should omitted, not be set to `null`, when there is no data (ex: a query, or a response with no data found).
+   * `Message.knowledge_graph` MUST be omitted, not be set to `null`, when there is no data (ex: a query, or a response with no data found).
-   * `Message.results` should not be set to `null` when there is no data.
-Its description states when it should be omitted (when not expected, like a query) VS an empty array (when it is expected and there's no data, like a response).
+   * `Message.results` MUST NOT be set to `null` when there is no data.
+Its description states when it MUST be omitted (when not expected, like a query) VS an empty array (when it is expected and there's no data, like a response).
 2. For many optional array and object properties, `minItems`/`minProperties` was set to 1.
 This was to reduce bloat (only include the field if there's data).
 See the Changelog for the list of changed properties.
 3. `AuxiliaryGraph.attributes` was removed.
 It was previously required, but never used and its empty arrays bloated responses.
 4. These properties were changed to not required: